w0x7y/w0x7y/README.md

 - My favorite animal is a penguin

 ## Quote I live by
-*"I Don't Want To Regret Not Trying"* - Ippo Makunouchi
+*"I Don't Want To Regret Not Trying" - Ippo Makunouchi, Hajime no Ippo*